 When you need truly permanent life insurance

-One of the fundamental limitations with term life insurance, is that once the term is up you must renegotiate your insurance coverage.
+One of the fundamental differences of term life insurance versus whole life, is that once the term is up you must renegotiate your insurance coverage.
 That will leave you with one of five options:

 - Renew the current term policy into a new term policy of equal length – with a higher annual premium.